Last Updated on

 The Rat Terrier is considered the all-American working class dog.
 They’re friendly, social, and eager to please, making them trainable dogs and good with kids.

 Because of their small size (about 12 – 18 inches/ 30 – 45 cm), the Rat Terrier Chihuahua Mix can live in an apartment.
 The only exercise they need is chasing after a ball indoors.
 Or even a mouse, but hopefully you don’t have a rodent infestation.

 With a Rat Terrier and Chihuahua Mix, mental stimulation is more essential than physical, so be sure to buy your dog lots of toys.

 This unique mix requires a patient owner with lots of energy.
 The Jack Russell Terrier and Chihuahua Mix never seem to get tired, and their one-track mind can only focus on one thing at a time.

 This breed is slightly larger than your average Chihuahua and slightly smaller than the average Jack Russel.
-The maximum size is 15 inches (38 cm).
+As mentioned above the maximum size is 25 inches (63 cm).

 The Chihuahua Jack Russell Mix has a strong prey-drive, so it’s better suited for owners who don’t have pet rabbits, gerbils, or hamsters around.

 Also referred to as Taco Terriers and Chitoxy, this breed has a long history from the English countryside.
 The Fox Terrier stood beside many colonels and appeared in hundreds of 15th and 16th-century paintings.